-Alex Pader, 25, is in his senior year at California State University, Sacramento (CSUS), where he is a transfer student.
-He just completed his term as President of the Student Senate for California Community Colleges (SSCCC), the statewide organization that represents and advocates for students in California’s community colleges.
-Alex’s path to CSUS was a winding one, and he has a keen understanding of the California Community College system’s complexity and clear ideas about the need for improved student support services.
+Alex Pader attended the California State University, Sacramento (CSUS), where he was a transfer student.
+Before transferring, he had just completed his term as President of the Student Senate for California Community Colleges (SSCCC), the statewide organization that represents and advocates for students in California’s community colleges.
+Alex’s path to CSUS was a winding one, and he has a keen understanding of the California Community Colleges system’s complexity and clear ideas about the need for improved student support services.

 Alex grew up in the Northern California town of Napa, just 50 miles from San Francisco and world famous for its wine-making.
 His parents both have bachelor’s degrees, and in high school the central question among his peers was not, “are you going to college?” but rather, “which college are you going to?”